pmlopes/minpsp/readme.txt

 * Split installer into 2 packages with doc/without doc for size reasons
 * Test the compiler by compiling all the samples in the TC script
 * Vista Support
+* Upgrade MinGW GCC to 4.3.0, this forces the GDB to be build with -Werror disabled.

 0.8.2
 * GCC 4.3.0 & GDB 6.8 are the base versions from now on.